 For emissions from the combustion of the auxiliary fuel used to support incineration, also use the algorithm in Section 30.1.

-Mass emitted (in kg) = $5.49E-01 \times Feed$ to unit (in m)
+Mass emitted (in kg) = 5.49E-01 × Feed to unit (in m3)

 This algorithm is for a unit with cyclone systems installed inside the regenerator vessel - see Section 6.2.